top of page

 Marie Véricel

-Now Post doctoral researcher with Andreas Nieder at University of Tübingen
+Now post-doc with Andreas Nieder at University of Tübingen

 Lucas Maigre